 A Conservation Framework for Hen Harriers in the United Kingdom was published in February 2011 by the Joint Nature Conservation Committee (JNCC).
 Scottish Land & Estates, together with four other organisations, branded the report as out of date and misleading.
 The report, coordinated by Scottish Natural Heritage (SNH), looks into the conservation status of Hen Harriers but only up to 2004.
 Contrary to the impression given in this outdated report of a Hen Harrier population still being constrained by persecution, there has only been one confirmed incident of Hen Harrier persecution between 2004 and 2009 indicating that efforts to tackle that problem are now being effective.
 SNH acknowledged that the report would have to be revised almost as soon as it was published to bring in new data.

 Scottish Land & Estates sits on this group which is tasked with reviewing national goose policy to ensure that it is still relevant for dealing with the interactions between geese and agriculture.
 The British Trust for Ornithology (BTO) carried out a policy review in 2010.
 This led on to the introduction of "adaptive management" pilot schemes.
 These pilots aim to trial strategies which will reduce goose pollutions to locally sustainable levels.
 Further details about this group and local goose management schemes are available on the Scottish Government website.

 Scottish Land & Estates is involved with the implementation of the Scottish Biodiversity Strategy, which was recently refreshed and which sets new targets to 2020.
-Scottish Land & Estates sits on key stakeholder groups including the Scottish Biodiversity Committee and Habitats and Species sub-group.
+Scottish Land & Estates sits on key stakeholder groups including the Scottish Biodiversity Committee, the Natural Capital sub-group and the Habitats and Species sub-group.